rosafilgueira/Spark_EDDIE_TextMining/README.md

  You might also want to configure more parameters inside *spark-defaults.conf* file (e.g. driver memory size of log directory).

 # Start a Spark cluster within a PBS job
-We have two PBS jobs to provision a Spark Cluster on-demand and for a specific period (e.g. 1 hour) of time.
-One PBS job (Option 1) sets up the Spark Cluster and the driver to submit a specific Spark application/Query and then it continues running for one hour, so more Spark application can be submitted later.
-And the other one (Option 2), just sets up the Spark Cluster (Master and Workers) and it doesnt submit any queries.
+We have two PBS jobs to provision a Spark Standalone Cluster (Figure 1) on-demand and for a specific period (e.g. 1 hour) of time.
+One PBS job (**Option 1**) sets up the Spark Cluster and the driver to submit a specific Spark application/Query and then it continues running for one hour, so more Spark application can be submitted later.
+And the other one (**Option 2**), just sets up the Spark Cluster (Master and Workers) and it doesnt submit any queries.

 ## Spark Cluster and Driver (Option 1)